isomerpages/moe-esp/_eco-stewardship-programme/How Is The ESP Implemented? ​.md

 <tr>
 <td rowspan="1" colspan="1">
 <p><strong>Culture:</strong> Students learn daily sustainability habits in
-schools which they should transfer to other contexts such as the home front.
+schools which they transfer to other contexts such as the home front.
 Key student development experiences (e.g. Co-Curricular Activities and Values in Action programmes) are enhanced to strengthen students’ awareness and commitment to sustainability practices and constructive causes.
 Schools also strengthen the implementation of relevant school policies to make sustainable living a daily lived experience.<em> </em>
 </p>